 What is Ecstasy/MDMA?

-Ecstasy or MDMA is a synthetic man-made drug.
-Tablets sold as Ecstasy are likely to contain amphetamine, combined with a synthetic hallucinogen.
-Ecstasy or MDMA has effects similar to hallucinogens and stimulants.
-This drug can come in pills, capsules or as powder and can have hallucinatory and amphetamine-like effects.
+Ecstasy or MDMA is a synthetic man-made drug and tablets sold as Ecstasy are as likely to contain amphetamine combined with a synthetic hallucinogen, as they are to contain pure MDMA.
+Ecstasy comes in pills, capsules or as powder and can have hallucinatory and amphetamine-like effects.

-MDMA affects the brain by increasing the activity of at least three neurotransmitters: serotonin, dopamine, and norepinephrine.
-These are naturally occurring chemicals within the brain.
-After being overstimulated by the use of MDMA, a period of depletion follows where the user feels depressed and lethargic.
+Using MDMA/Ecstasy increases the activity of at least three neurotransmitters in the brain: serotonin, dopamine, and norepinephrine.
+These are naturally occurring chemicals but after being overstimulated by the use of MDMA, a period of depletion follows where the user feels depressed and lethargic.

 One of the main indicators that a drug is addictive is revealed when the user has to take more of it to have the desired effect.
 This is called the phenomenon of tolerance and a side effect of this occurs when people start to mix in other drugs in an effort to resurrect the high they desire.
 Likewise, it is common for people to use other substances such as alcohol, to medicate the withdrawal or ‘come down’.